xmtp/xmtp-dot-org/blog/thirdweb.md

 };
 ```

-Small attachments below 1MB can be sent using the AttachmentCodec.
+Attachments smaller than 1MB can be sent using the `AttachmentCodec`.
 The codec will automatically encrypt the attachment and upload it to the XMTP network.

 ```tsx
 // Function to handle sending a small file attachment